-- 6.2.
-Southwell has an extensive network of Public Rights of Way (PROWs) through the town and into the surrounding countryside. - 6.3.
+- 6.25.
+Southwell has an extensive network of Public Rights of Way (PROWs) through the town and into the surrounding countryside. - 6.26.
 These PROWS have the potential to be multifunctional to provide healthy sustainable access throughout the parish for all residents, contributing to the character of the town and providing attractive heritage trails for visitors.
-They can also contribute to the Green Infrastructure and biodiversity by acting as habitats themselves, as wildlife corridors to others and, where appropriate, also serving as buffer strips and open space as described in PolicyE3.

-[5.25.]
-This policy, which seeks to conserve and enhance the multifunctional use and extent of PROWs, should therefore be read in conjunction with other NP Policies including E2, E3, DH4E5, TA1 and CF3.
+They can also contribute to the Green Infrastructure and biodiversity by acting as habitats themselves, as wildlife corridors to others and, where appropriate, also serving as buffer strips and open space as described in PolicyE3. - 6.27.
+This policy, which seeks to conserve and enhance the multifunctional use and extent of PROWs, should therefore be read in conjunction with other NP Policies including E2, E3, E5, TA1 and CF3.

-- [E4.1] Developers must ensure that existing and any new PROWs, including footpaths, cycle routes and bridle ways, which cross their sites, are retained wherever possible, kept, or made attractive for public use, and contribute to Southwell's Green infrastructure. - [E4.2] PROWs should be considered to be multifunctional, contributing not only to the Green Infrastructure, but also, where relevant, to open spaces including those due under developer contributions. - [E4.3] Unless it can be shown to be impracticable, the The minimum total width for a PROW shall be sufficient to allow for machine maintenance, the inclusion of an allowance for hard surface to provide inclusive access for the public and with associated vegetation margins, for it to be effective as a wildlife corridor. - [E4.4] Where boundary screening divisions are required between the PROW and development these must be with erect vegetation of appropriate height and structure, rather than with walls or fences, to give a natural aspect to the PROW and for wildlife benefits.

-[E4.5] The provision or retention of trees, woody species and hedges along PROWs must be shown to have regard to guidance in comply with the Southwell Design Guide.
-Codes.

-[E4.6] When a new PROW is to be provided or revisions made to existing PROWs on a development, any alignment should avoid the use of estate roads for the purpose wherever possible, and preference given to estate paths through landscape or open space areas away from vehicle traffic.
-Provision must be made for the long term maintenance of any PROWs that are part of development proposals.

-[E4.7] The maintenance of any PROWs that are part of development proposals will be subject to a planning condition or other legal arrangement with the District Council, for the life of the development.
+E4.1 Developers must ensure that existing and any new PROWs, including

+- footpaths, cycle routes and bridle ways, which cross their sites, are retained wherever possible, kept, or made attractive for public use, and contribute to Southwell's Green infrastructure. - E4.2 PROWs should be considered to be multifunctional, contributing not only to the Green Infrastructure, but also where relevant, to open spaces including those due under developer contributions. - E4.3 The minimum total width for a PROW shall be sufficient to allow for machine maintenance, the inclusion of an allowance for hard surface to provide inclusive access for the public and with associated vegetation margins, for it to be effective as a wildlife corridor. - E4.4 Where boundary screening divisions are required between the PROW and development these must be with erect vegetation of appropriate height and structure, rather than with walls or fences, to give a natural aspect to the PROW and for wildlife benefits. - E4.5 The provision or retention of trees, woody species and hedges along PROWs must comply with the Southwell Design Codes. - E4.6 When a new PROW is to be provided or revisions made to existing PROWs on a development, any alignment should avoid the use of estate roads for the purpose wherever possible, and preference given to estate paths through landscape or open space areas away from vehicle traffic. - E4.7 The maintenance of any PROWs that are part of development proposals will be subject to a planning condition or other legal arrangement with the District Council, for the life of the development.

-- [5.26.]
+- 6.28.
 This policy is in response to the concern of the local community, as expressed in the various consultations and discussions, that the PROWs in and around Southwell be conserved and enhanced.
-It was prepared with reference to the Nottinghamshire CC Rights of Way Officer and the NSDC Community Safety Co-Ordinator. - [5.27.]
+It was prepared with reference to the Nottinghamshire CC Rights of Way Officer and the NSDC Community Safety Co-Ordinator. - 6.29.
 Within various constraints, the Public Rights of Way (PROWs) are used by pedestrians, cyclists and horse riders for access and enjoyment around Southwell parish.
 The above policy seeks to protect the functions of the PROWs as attractive amenities contributing to public wellbeing and recreation, and as green corridors for wildlife as part of the Green Infrastructure.